Governor Livingston High School

-Governor Livingston High School is a comprehensive four-year co-educational public high school serving students in ninth through twelfth grades, located in Berkeley Heights, in Union County, New Jersey, United States, and operating as the lone secondary school of the Berkeley Heights Public Schools.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1965.
+Governor Livingston High School is a comprehensive four-year co-educational public high school serving students in ninth through twelfth grades, located in Berkeley Heights, in Union County, in the U.S. state of New Jersey, and operating as the lone secondary school of the Berkeley Heights Public Schools.

-Governor Livingston provides programs for deaf, hard of hearing and cognitively-impaired students in the district and those who are enrolled from all over north-central New Jersey who attend on a tuition basis.
+Since the 1970s, Governor Livingston has provided programs for deaf, hard of hearing and cognitively-impaired students in the district and those who are enrolled from all over north-central New Jersey who attend on a tuition basis.

-As of the 2021–22 school year, the school had an enrollment of 950 students and 89.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
-There were 18 students (1.9% of enrollment) eligible for free lunch and 3 (0.3% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 920 students and 84.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
+There were 8 students (0.9% of enrollment) eligible for free lunch and 8 (0.9% of students) eligible for reduced-cost lunch.

-Of the members of the 2012 graduating class, 87% planned to attend four-year colleges and another 7% to go to two-year colleges.

 History

 Union County Regional High School District was established in 1937, as the first regional high school district in New Jersey, for the students from the municipalities of Berkeley Heights, Clark, Garwood, Kenilworth, Mountainside, and Springfield.
 At that time, all students residing in the district attended Jonathan Dayton High School in Springfield.
-As the district began to grow, additional schools were built, and, in September 1960, Governor Livingston Regional High School opened its doors to 800 students from Berkeley Heights and Mountainside.
-Designed to accommodate an enrollment of 900, projected increases in the numbers of students lead the district to consider a $1.5 million expansion to add capacity for an additional 600 students before the school had even opened.
+As the district began to grow, additional schools were needed.
+In November 1953, voters approved a $1.95 million bond referendum that included funds to purchase a site in Berkeley Heights for a third high school.
+In April 1957, voters approved a $3.8 million bond referendum that included funds to construct a high school on the Berkeley Heights site.
+The name "Governor Livingston Regional High School" was chosen in September 1959, though there was criticism about potential confusion with Livingston High School located 10 mi away in Livingston, New Jersey.
+In September 1960, the school opened its doors to 800 students from Berkeley Heights and Mountainside.
 The regional district's superintendent at the time was Dr. Warren Davis and Frederick Aho was the first principal of the high school.
-The school was built adjacent to an active Nike Missile Control Station in the Murray Hill section of Berkeley Heights.

-The "Highlander" was chosen the school's mascot by student body vote in 1960, combining the tradition of the town's first baseball team and the location of the school at the highest point in Union County.
-William Livingston, for whom the school is named, was of Scottish Highland descent.
-In 1960, the yearbook adopted the name Claymore, which has continued to the present day.